AlexTheM8/AiAi-AI/README.md

 python aiai_ai
 ```

-From there, you should see the program load up the save state and begin evolution!
+From there, you should see the program load up the save state and begin evolution **IMPORTANT** After starting evolution DO NOT MOVE THE EMULATION WINDOW.
+If you want to move the window, restart the program.

 ### Customizing Options
 To customize behavior, there are some options and features available in the AiAi AI.
 These options include logging and stat-tracking as well as network customization options.